 Causes of Dog Zoomies

 So why do dogs get the zoomies?
-While it’s not known exactly why dogs get zoomies, experts have a number of possible explanations.
+While it’s not known exactly why dogs get zoomies, experts have theorized a number of common reasons:

 - Excitement.
 “They can happen anytime a pooch is very excited,” says Los Angeles-based veterinarian Dr. Patrick Mahaney, including when a pet parent comes home after a long period away, when a new canine or human friend comes over, or after an event like a visit to the dog park, or a trip to the veterinarian or groomer.